poweradmin/certbot-dns-poweradmin/README.md

 ## Examples

-Obtain a certificate for a single domain:
+Get a certificate for a single domain:

 ```
 certbot certonly \